Developing RESILIENCE – Spiritual (Part 3)

 6. Post-trauma growth (P-TG)

 Spiritual beliefs & practices provide a sense of purpose to one’s life which helps people know they’re not victims of arbitrary events.
-Belief in a Higher Power who is ‘in charge’ implies that what happens to us is not arbitrary, but this does not eliminate or substitute our right & ability to choose our actions & responses, creating balance.
-The ultimate in P-TG in Biblical terms would be Jesus Christ’s resurrection
+It’s a Belief in a Higher Power who is ‘in charge’ – God is on His throne – now & forever.
+This implies that what happens to us is not arbitrary, but does not eliminate or substitute our right & ability to choose actions & responses, creating balance.
+The ultimate in post-trauma growth (P-TG) in Biblical terms would be Jesus Christ’s resurrection.

 7. Silence

-Having Spiritual Resilience implies a connection to Spirit.
-And having that requires consistently quieting the mind – to hear that ‘still small voice’ – our own & that of H.P.
+Having Spiritual Resilience is based on a connection to Spirit.
+And that requires regularly quieting the mind to hear that ‘still small voice’ – our own & that of H.P.
 We are made up atoms & molecules held together with pure energy that keeps everything in the Universe moving in the right order.
 We can tap into that by being quiet – every so often.

 NEXT: MBTI – Introvert T & F